skeeto/skeeto.github.com/_posts/2020-09-25-w64devkit-Almost-Everything-You-Need.markdown

 the build initially requires an internet connection even when working from source tarballs, but at least it's a one-time event.

-If you choose to take on dependencies, and you build those dependencies using w64devkit, all the better!
+If you choose to [take on dependencies][stb], and you build those dependencies using w64devkit, all the better!
 You can tweak them to your needs and choose precisely how they're built.
 You won't be relying on the goodwill of internet randos nor the generosity of a free package registry.

 ### Customization examples